kevinbaross/algo_trading_bot_extended/README.md

 git clone https://github.com/kevinbaross/algo_trading_bot_extended.git

 ```
-Upon launching the Jypyter notebook, you will notice an interface similar to the one below, click  on the 'machine_learning_trading_bot.ipynb' file and you will have the complete analysis.
+Upon launching the Jupyter notebook, you will notice an interface similar to the one below, click  on the 'machine_learning_trading_bot.ipynb' file and you will have the complete analysis.
 ![algo_trading_bot_extended](Images/Jupyter_Screenshot.jpg)